emiukob/3D_Realistic_Gunship_Game_Unity6/README.md

 Developing a realistic targeting pod simulation required strict optimization, especially concerning rendering and physics calculations:
 *   **Shader Optimization:** The thermal vision is not merely a color filter; it actively isolates objects tagged with specific heat emission layers, ensuring that the shader only processes relevant pixels, saving GPU bandwidth.
 *   **Performance-Friendly Deformation:** Real-time terrain deformation can cause heavy CPU spikes.
-The `TerrainDeformer` utilizes localized mesh updating techniques to ensure that altering the geometry at the point of impact does not cause frame drops, even during heavy 105mm artillery bombardment.
+The terrain modification system utilizes localized mesh updating techniques to ensure that altering the geometry at the point of impact does not cause frame drops, even during heavy 105mm artillery bombardment.

 ---
 ## Copyright & License